Who Is Your SEO Audience?

 As an SEO content writer you have to be bilingual.
 WHAT! ?

-Once you know who your intended audience is and what the purpose is for writing, you can make a decision about how to shape your message.
+Once you know who your intended audience is and what the purpose of writing is, you can make a decision about how to shape your message.
 How you present the content largely depends on the demographics of your audience and the topic.
 The content format can vary... could be an image, video, PDF file, or an article for a blog. — but regardless of how you present the data, content is revealed with language a search engine can read.
 And keep in mind crawlers do not read human language.

 No matter what, you want your human audience to stick around long enough to read your whole piece.
 To make your appeal you have to know what makes them tick.
 What sparks their interest.
 What makes them curious.
 And what makes them feel understood.

 First and foremost the goal of an SEO content writer is to attract search engine traffic.
-This includes writing in the language which your target audience understands the message.
-Which involves a deep dive into keyword search, keyword optimization, content organization and content promotion.
+This includes writing in the language in which your target audience understands the message.
+Which involves a deep dive into keyword search, keyword optimization, content organization, and content promotion.

 Content writing uses words, sentences, paragraphs and relies on grammar rules to formulate concepts for the human audience to comprehend.